StaticGenie/StaticGenie/README.md

 ## Nice To Have

 - Figure out a way of reliably (DRY) changing the output directory for the generated website
+- Embrace the github community tools like wiki, projects, bugs, etc

 # Idea Discussions